imclaren/go-exif/README.md

 # Origin

 This project is a fork of github.com/dsoprea/go-exif/v2.
-The fork extracts EXIF tags from files without needing to store all of the bytes from the start of the EXIF block in memory.
+This fork extracts EXIF tags from files without needing to store all of the bytes (starting from the start of the EXIF block) in memory.

 By default the go-exif scanner scans 1MB into the file and then scans for 1MB of EXIF data.
 These defaults can be changed when creating a new scanner.